khronokernel/HP-Elite-X2-G1-Hackintosh/README.md

   * Don't own or work with smartcards
 * WWAN Card
   * Personally don't own any WWAN hardware so can't test
+* Accelerometer and Gyro
+* Light Sensor

+## BIOS Settings

+For the most part it's pretty stock, main guys you need to change:

+**Built-In Device Options**:

+* Video memory size = 64MB
+  * Our framebuffer in macOS requires 34MB minimum, otherwise it'll crash

+**Power Management Options**:

+* Wake on USB = False
+  * Will get random XHC spams with this enabled

 ## ACPI